-In previous articles in this series, we saw that Jesus spoke of four key themes concerning the good news of God’s coming Kingdom.
-These key concepts were: “The time is fulfilled, and the kingdom of God is at hand.
+Jesus spoke of several key themes concerning the good news of God’s coming Kingdom: “The time is fulfilled, and the kingdom of God is at hand.
 Repent, and believe in the gospel” (Mark 1:15).

-We will now consider what Jesus meant when He said, “The kingdom of God is at hand.”
+What did Jesus mean when He said, “The kingdom of God is at hand”?

 Before we focus on what Jesus meant by the Kingdom of God being “at hand,” we need to carefully consider what the Scriptures reveal about the Kingdom of God before Jesus’ preaching.
 Then we will have a basis for understanding Christ’s statement.

 The Kingdom of God is mentioned in the Old Testament

 In the second year of King Nebuchadnezzar of Babylon, the monarch had a dream predicting three major gentile empires that would follow his Babylonian Empire (Daniel 2:1-43).
 Historically, these successive empires turned out to be the Medo-Persian, Greek and Roman empires.
 God, through Daniel, gave the interpretation of the king’s dream (verse 19).

 The last part of the dream and its explanation was: “And in the days of these kings the God of heaven will set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever” (verse 44).
 From this passage we can see that the Kingdom of God will rule over all people and nations.

 God reiterated this point through the prophet Zechariah, who in describing the second coming of Christ to earth said, “And the Lord shall be King over all the earth” (Zechariah 14:9).
 This point is restated in several New Testament passages (1 Timothy 6:15; Revelation 11:15; 17:14; 19:16).